dlu-ch/dlb/doc/terms.rst

    ideal time
       The (strictly increasing) physical time at the place the dlb process is running.

+   non-upwards path
+      A relative path that has no prefix denoting its parent directory.

+      Examples: :file:`a/../b` is an non-upwards path, :file:`a/../../a/b` is not.

-   managed tree path
+   collapsable path
-      The path of an existing filesystem object relative to the :term`managed tree`'s root, that contains no symbolic links no :file:`..` components.
+      A path *p* of an existing filesystem object with the following property:
+      No prefix path of *p'* that ends with a component other than :file:`..` is the path of a symbolic link, where *p'* is *p* with all :file:`.` components removed.

+      Example: :file:`a/b/../c/..` is collapsable if and only if neither :file:`a/b/` nor :file:`a/b/../c` is a symbolic link.

    canonical-case path
       A path whose components are all exactly as listed in their parent directory.

       On a case-insensitive filesystem or directory, multiple paths that differ in case or character encoding can point to the same filesystem object.
 Only one of them is a canonical-case path.

+   normal path
+      A path without :file:`..` components.

+   managed tree path
+      The :term:`normal path` of an existing filesystem object relative to the :term`managed tree`'s root.

    run-database
       The database in the :term:`management tree` that stores information on the current and past